garutilorenzo/k3s-oci-cluster/README.md

 ## Notes about OCI always free resources

-In order to get the maximum resources available within the oracle always free tier the max amount of the k3s servers and k3s workers must be 2 for each kind of role.
-So *k3s_server_pool_size* and *k3s_worker_pool_size* **must** be 2.
+In order to get the maximum resources available within the oracle always free tier, the max amount of the k3s servers and k3s workers must be 2.
+So the max value for *k3s_server_pool_size* and *k3s_worker_pool_size* **is** 2.

 In this setup we use two LB, one internal LB and one public LB.
-In order to use two LB one lb must be a "network" LB an the other an "http" LB.
-The public LB **must** use the *flexible* shape.
+In order to use two LB using the always free resources, one lb must be a [network load balancer](https://docs.oracle.com/en-us/iaas/Content/NetworkLoadBalancer/introducton.htm#Overview) an the other must be a [load balancer](https://docs.oracle.com/en-us/iaas/Content/Balance/Concepts/balanceoverview.htm).
+The public LB **must** use the *flexible* shape (*public_lb_shape* variable).

 ## Notes about K3s

 In this environment the High Availability of the K3s cluster is provided using the Embedded DB.
 More details [here](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/)

+K3s will automatically install [Traefik](https://traefik.io/).
+Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
+It simplifies networking complexity while designing, deploying, and running applications.
+More details [here](https://rancher.com/docs/k3s/latest/en/networking/#traefik-ingress-controller)

 ## Cluster resource deployed

-This setup will automatically install [longhorn](https://longhorn.io/) "Cloud native distributed block storage for Kubernetes".
+This setup will automatically install [longhorn](https://longhorn.io/).
+Longhorn is a *Cloud native distributed block storage for Kubernetes*.
 To disable the longhorn deployment set *install_longhorn* variable to *false*

 ## Deploy